Narayana Pisharadi R: Career

 He has Joined in service as High Court Assistant in 1981.
 Thereafter, joined Kerala Judicial Service as Judicial Magistrate of the II Class in 1986.
-He has served as Judicial Magistrate of the II Class and I Class, Munsiff, Sub Judge and Chief Judicial Magistrate, Judge, MACT, Additional District and Sessions Judge, District Judge at Thalassery and Ernakulam and Registrar (Vigilance), High Court of Kerala from 4 July 2016 to 30 November 2017 from where he was appointed as Additional Judge of the High Court on 30 November 2017.
+He has served as Judicial Magistrate of the II Class and I Class, Munsiff, Sub Judge and Chief Judicial Magistrate, Judge, MACT, Additional District and Sessions Judge, District Judge at Thalassery and Ernakulam and Registrar (Vigilance), High Court of Kerala from 4 July 2016 to 30 November 2017 and was appointed as Additional Judge of the High Court on 30 November 2017.
+Justice Pisharadi demitted his office upon attaining the age of superannuation on 25 December 2021.